 Section 9.
 Quorum and Voting.
 A majority of all Board members will constitute a quorum at any meeting.
 The vote of a majority of the Board members present at a meeting, at which a quorum is present, constitutes the action of the Board, unless the vote of a larger number is required by law or by other sections of these Bylaws or the Articles of Incorporation.

 Section 10.
 Conduct of Meetings.
 Meetings of the Board will be presided over by the President.
 In the President’s absence, the meeting will be presided over by the President-Elect.
 In the absence of both president and president elect, the Secretary-Treasurer will preside over the meeting.
 In the event of President, President Elect, and Secretary-Treasurer, the meeting will be presided over by Past President.
-The Secretary-Treasurer or Executive Director, or, in their absence, a person chosen at the meeting, will record the minutes of the meeting.
+The Secretary-Treasurer or Chief Executive Officer, or, in their absence, a person chosen at the meeting, will record the minutes of the meeting.

 Section 11.
 Action by Written Consent.
 Any action required or permitted to be taken at a regular or special meeting of Board members may be taken without a meeting, without prior notice and without a vote, if all of the Board members consent in writing to the action so taken.
 Written consents will be filed with the minutes of the proceedings of the Board.